The Deer Hunter’s Holiday Gift Guide

 When my son was four years old, he patiently waited his turn in line to see Santa at the mall.
 When he hopped up on St. Nick’s knee, he looked him in the eye and, in language clear and crisp as a December icicle, said, “I want a salami cutter because I like to eat it with crackers and cheese.”

 If we’d all endeavor to make our wish-lists as matter-of-fact as that, Christmas gift-shopping wouldn’t be so miserable for the ones we love.
-And so, with that in mind, if you like to deer hunt, this is a good list.
+And so, with that in mind, if you like to deer hunt, check out our list of the best gift for hunters.
 I can vouch for every item on it.

 Polaris General XP 1000